danoctavian/bit-smuggler/README.md

 Instructions are Ubuntu specific and this has been verified to work on Ubuntu 12.04 correctly.

+The code of the project is in the BitSmuggler dir.
+Please ignore ./scripts

 ```bash
 sudo apt-get install ghc cabal nodejs npm # npm to run scripts
 sudo npm install shelljs # js script dependencies